 Michola, Don Paolo's only child, was a rather husky girl and also prone to sneering.
 "Marry your musical peasant?" she said.
 "He stinks of fish."

 Within months Don Paolo accused Fabio of trying to supplant him.
 "I am the only Don here," he said, fingering a silver-hilted stiletto.
 He tried to skewer Fabio but failed and placed a contract on him instead.
 Michola chose that moment to run away with a subservient bandit chief she claimed she had always loved.
 Thus rejected twice, Fabio fled into the hills.

-Contracts sometimes bite back and several that Fabio negotiated on behalf of his father-in-law did just that.
+Contracts sometimes bite back and several Fabio negotiated on behalf of his father-in-law did just that.
 The dissatisfied parties were the powerful Giuliano family and they demanded a rearrangement.
 Don Paolo sent messages to Fabio: My son, you are forgiven but Fabio kept his distance and Don Paolo had to renegotiate alone.
-Eyewitnesses declare that he was 'stuck like a pig' as he entered the Giuliano boardroom and, after declaring the meeting closed, the directors removed the Don's head and hung his body from their walls before releasing it into the river that flowed beneath.
+Eyewitnesses declared he was "stuck like a pig" as he entered the Giuliano boardroom, and after declaring the meeting closed, the directors removed the Don's head and hung his body from their walls before releasing it into the river flowing beneath.